-The Music Director will be open and honest with any player who does not meet the standards laid out in this document.
-When such a scenario occurs, it may be necessary for the Music Director to decide that it is not possible for playing membership of the orchestra or choir to continue.
-In this case, there are a number of options for development that the Music Director may suggest, including:
+The music director will be open and honest with any player who does not meet the standard required to participate in public performances.
+In this case, there are a number of options for development that the music director may suggest, including:

 - playing in rehearsals but not performances

 - playing in other local ensembles which offer a better chance of development from the player’s current standard

 - playing in smaller chamber ensembles to develop specific skills